Canada fire weather outlook

 Current fire situation

-Cumulative area burned in Canada by year estimated by satellite hot spots Cumulative area burned in Canada by year estimated by satellite hot spots.
-National wildland fire summary
+Cumulative area burned in Canada by year, estimated from satellite hotspots.
+Figure 1.
+Cumulative area burned in Canada by year, estimated from satellite hotspots.

 Questions?We have the answers